 Before we get into the feature-by-feature comparison, here are the four key factors to consider when choosing between Hotjar and FullStory:

-- Hotjar’s behavior analytics software is designed to give an aggregated view of user behavior and the actionable insights you need to improve your overall user experience (UX).
+- Hotjar’s behavior analytics software is designed to give a comprehensive view of user behavior and the actionable insights you need to improve your overall user experience (UX).
 FullStory is designed to index every interaction an individual user has with your site and make it searchable, and this data is very useful in identifying bugs and providing support to individual users.

 - Hotjar combines analytics data with user feedback collection to give you a more holistic understanding of your website visitors and customers.
 Hotjar and FullStory both offer tools like heatmaps and recordings to visually understand user behavior, but Hotjar also gives you survey tools and feedback widgets so you can quite literally ask your users for the why behind their actions, instead of relying on your own interpretation.